Privacy Policy

 - Enabling the merchant to manage withdrawal requests in the App (e.g., status changes, notes, audit trail where applicable)

-B) Confirmation and communication (Processor / Controller split)
+B) Confirmation and communication (Processor)

 C) Operation, security, and support (Controller)